Teleiopsis lunariella

 Teleiopsis lunariella is a moth of the family Gelechiidae.
 It is found on the Canary Islands.

 The wingspan is 15–17 mm.
 The forewings are cinereous (ash-grey) to rosy reddish, sprinkled and suffused with tawny grey and black scaling.
 The hindwings are tawny grey with a rosy tinge.

 The larvae feed on Rumex lunaria.
 They mine the leaves of their host plant.
-The mine has the form of a large, glassy blotch.
-All frass is ejected out of the mine.
-The blotch is located next to the leaf margin, which slightly curls over the mine.
-Larvae may also bore in young shoots.
-Pupation takes place outside of the mine.